-Judge gives custody of child to 1 dad and 2 'moms'
+Judge gives custody of child to 1 dad and 2 moms

 They considered themselves a family for years, and planned to raise a child together, attorney Karen Silverman said.
 Audria eventually gave birth to a boy.
 But around a year after he was born, she and Dawn left the home they shared with Michael -- and moved in together.
 They took the child with them.
 Dawn and Michael filed for divorce in 2011, Silverman said.

-Judge: Boy loves his father 'and two mothers'
+Judge: Boy loves his father and two mothers

 The 10-year-old boy now primarily lives with the two women, according to Silverman, who represented Dawn in the divorce and custody dispute.
 Dawn wanted to have legal rights as a parent, even if she is not a biological one, Silverman said.